Musketeers Make Blockbuster Swap

 Sioux City Musketeers News Release

-Sioux City, IA - The Sioux City Musketeers today announced that they have traded defenseman Easton Hewson and a 2025 Phase II 10th round draft pick to the Waterloo Black Hawks.
-In exchange for defenseman Landon Nycz and a 2025 Phase I 3rd round pick, 2025 Phase II 1st and 3rd round picks and a 2026 Phase I 4th round pick.
+Sioux City, IA - The Sioux City Musketeers today announced that they have traded defenseman Easton Hewson and a 2025 Phase I 3rd round pick, 2025 Phase II 1st round and 3rd round picks and a 2026 Phase I 4th round pick to the Waterloo Black Hawks.
+In exchange for defenseman Landon Nycz and a 2025 Phase II 10th round draft pick.

 Landon Nycz played in 34 games for Waterloo this season and collected 18 points through 5 goals collaborated by 13 assists with a -2 margin.
 One of his five goals this season came at the Tyson Events Center against the Musketeers on November 8th.